andlabs/reallymine/JMICRON-CP48538Snotes.md

 	- R6:R7 - (TODO source or destination? initial observation suggested source but after seeing random register assignment order I'm not sure)
 	- R4:R5 - (TODO opposite of above)
 	- R3 - length (bytes)
+	- Is 0x2B6C the same, but for copying from code memory?

+TODO could 0x329F be related to disk transfers — or worse, to encryption?